grant-britchford/Ultimate-Horror-Quiz/README.md

 ### Technologies

 - Wireframe Sketcher was used to design the website layout.
+- Instruction page wireframe was created using lucidchart.com.
 - HTML was used to construct the body of the website.
 - CSS was used to give the pages design and responsiveness.
 - JavaScript was used to